UW-POLS503/2015/notes/lectures.md

 - The discussion of the distance metrics was rough, and needs to be improved.
 - Working through the applied example of missing data was better than the theory, I think.
 Theory questions came up endogenously.

+# June 2, 2015

+## Pre-lecture

+I need to cover panel data because it is commonly end

+## What I covered

+- Slides on Panel Data.
+- Used the fixed effects and random examples in Adolph
+- Worked example in panel data.

+## Lecture

+- Q: confusion about the difference between random and fixed effects
+- It seemed dry; I am not entirely happy a
+- Switching to Adolph's slides was not well integrated.
+- The worked example did not integrate well with the slides.

+## Post

+- Need to have a clearer application and narrative
+- The worked example and application did not include why I was choosing between specifications, what the implications of the different specifications were, or any post analysis.
+- I'd like more simulations to show the implications of RE, FE, and lagged DV
+- I asked students using panel to describe their data.
+This was useful for highlighting the different types of data that are called "panel", as well as providing examples to turn back to.